sagnikrana/Portfolio-Telling-Stories-Using-Data/README.md

 # About Me
-I am part of Business Intelligence Data Analytics program and currently working as Business Intelligence & Data Science Intern at [Gridwise](https://gridwise.io/)
+I am graduate student at Carnegie Mellon University.
+I am enrolled under Business Intelligence Data Analytics program and currently working as Business Intelligence & Data Science Intern at [Gridwise](https://gridwise.io/).
+My interest lies toward predictive modeling, data centralization to evaluate KPIs and providing new leads toward the expansion of the business. <br>